keybase/client/go/doc/context.md

 we'd like to proceed in small piecemeal steps so that we can shake out any bugs as we go.

+# New Rules on Passing Contexts

+After this migration is done, we'll have the following rules on passing contexts through Go code

+1. You can pass a `libkb.MetaContext` only as a first argument; if you do, you can pass no other contexts.
+1. You can pass a `context.Context` only as a first argument, and optionally a `libkb.GlobalContext` as a second argument, but no other contexts.
+1. You can pass a `libkb.GlobalContext` as a first argument, but if so, no other contexts.
+1. You can never pass `libkb.GlobalContext` as a third or higher argument.
+1. If a particular method is on a `libkb.Contextified` receiver (has a `libkb.GlobalContext` dependency-injected), and has a `libkb.GlobalContext` or `libkb.MetaContext` passed in, then use the `libkb.GlobalContext` from the argument, as we intend to sunset `libkb.GlobalContext`-dependency injection.
+1. In chat, you can pass a `globals.Context` as a first argument, or as a second argument behind a `context.Context`, but never as a third argument or higher.

+We're not going to get there overnight, but all code should obey these rules going forward, and if possibly, you should refactor code to be aligned with these rules.

 # History

 We have a long and sordid history here, and it might be worth explaining a little bit